Child-Development-Lab/HBCD-EEG-Utilities/docs/tutorial.md

 Required inputs are EEG ``.set`` files and ``scans.tsv`` files for each subject.
 See below for instructions to download these files.

-## Download EEG data from Lasso
+## Downloading EEG data from Lasso

 Please see the central [HBCD Data Release Docs](https://hbcd-docs.readthedocs.io/data_access/) for instructions to access and download HBCD data.

-1- Log into Lasso
+1- Log into Lasso.

 2- In the 'Query Data' tab, select "Choose Files For Download".
  ![Select file based download](filedownload.png)